adibbazli/fingerprint-attendance/README.md

 [server:ip]	iktihad-malaysia.com.my
 [arduino:ip]	iktihad.com
 ```
+Please be noted that your device should be on same network.
+Minor change, however can be made for the project to run over the internet.

 ### Known Issue
 There is an issue with the board pin, this project will use softwareserial, however the library is made for Arduino.
 This can be resolve by